Adult Treatment, Braces, Orthodontics, Uncategorized

 What are elastics for braces used for?
 Will I need elastics on my braces?
 How long should I wear elastics for braces?
 How often should I change my elastics?

-What are Orthodontic Elastics?
+What Are Orthodontic Elastics?

-Orthodontic elastics, also commonly known as “rubber bands”, are just that; small rubber bands that orthodontists use to help your braces move your teeth and bite into the ideal placement.
+Orthodontic elastics, also commonly known as “rubber bands”, are just that — small rubber bands that orthodontists use to help your braces move your teeth and bite into the ideal placement.

 Orthodontic elastics are typically made from a strong and stretchy medical-grade latex material of varying sizes and elasticity for particular needs.